401k Plan Investment Options

 There are many different types of 401k plan investment options available that can help employees create a diversified investment portfolio.
 However, it is easy to become muddled in all of the options, which can lead to your employees not choosing suitable 401k investments or not choosing any at all.

-While many investment options are available, most employees will find a select few to be the most suitable for their financial situation.
-Here are a few of the best 401k investments to consider as you are planning your retirement investment options.
+However, most employees will find a select few to be the most suitable for their financial situation.
+Here are a few typical 401k investments that employers consider offering their participants as part of the core investment line-up.

 Target Date Funds